bookofproofs/bookofproofs.github.io/_sources/history/19th-century/neville.md

 * She never loved Neville as he loved her, but he would be the one, perhaps the only one, for whom she didn't wear a mask of gaiety.
 * Her letters to Erice, as she almost always spelled his name, are filled with fears, frustrations, and worries; his with love and advice.
 * Neville was a member of the London Mathematical Society from 1913 and he was a member of the Council from 1926 to 1931.
+* a painful illness and prolonged convalescence in 1940 gave Neville time to write a long-meditated volume on Jacobian elliptic functions ...
 * Although the primer was written by 1950, for some reason Neville never published it and after his death the manuscript was found among his papers.
-* Neville was a strong swimmer and received an award from the Royal Humane Society for his gallant rescue of a child from the flooded Cam on a winter's day.
 * Neville's logical skill made him a dangerous opponent in an argument, but a natural tolerance prevented him from dogmatising or attempting to impose his own firmly-held opinions and beliefs on others.

 Born 1 January 1889, Bow, London, England.
 Died 21 August 1961, Reading, England.